 At PlumbersStock, we carry nearly every kind of valve you can think of for plumbing, HVAC, and irrigation applications.
 Each kind of water valve and gas valve plays a specific role, and you need to consider this as you search for the best plumbing valves and fittings for your home improvement project.

 The following details some of the categories of HVAC, sprinkler, and plumbing valves that we carry here at PlumbersStock:

-- Needle valve - also used in swamp coolers, this valve works in conjunction with the balltap and controls the amount of water that flows in the system.
+Needle valve - also used in swamp coolers.
+This valve works in conjunction with the ball tap and controls the amount of water that flows in the system.

-Chances are you may be still confused about a few details, so if you need help finding the best plumbing valve for your needs, please contact our team of customer service representatives who are standing by to assist you.
+Chances are you may still be confused about a few details, so if you need help finding the best plumbing valve for your needs, please contact our team of customer service representatives who are standing by to assist you.
 They can help you locate the part you need.
 You may also use the filters on the side of the page to sort through the water valves and fittings that are irrelevant to your search.
 Thank you for making PlumbersStock #1 in online plumbing supply.